Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI: Modeling

 Because \redmapper is designed to identify overdensities of \textit{red-sequence} galaxies from photometric data, modeling richness bias must take galaxy colour into account.
 We use the $\lambdatrue$ richness estimate for \redmapper{} clusters developed in \citetalias{Myles2021}.

-This richness definition is defined to achieve two goals: first, $\lambdatrue$ should be similar enough to $\lambdaobs$ that a comparison of the two serves as a measurement of the extent to which \redmapper is affected by projection effects; second, to be most useful for subsequent cosmological analyses, $\lambdatrue$ should relate to the cluster mass as simply as possible, with minimal intrinsic scatter.
+This richness definition is defined to achieve two goals: first, $\lambdatrue$ should be similar enough to $\lambdaobs$ that a comparison of the two measures the extent to which \redmapper is affected by projection effects; second, to be most useful for subsequent cosmological analyses, $\lambdatrue$ should relate to the cluster mass as simply as possible, with minimal intrinsic scatter.